pratiksinha27/python-assignment-part2/README.md

 ## Restaurant Menu & Order Management System

-This project is a simple command-line system that manages restaurant menu, customer orders, inventory, and basic sales analysis.
+This assignment is a simple command-line system that manages restaurant menu, customer orders, inventory, and basic sales analysis.

 ---